On modelling positive continuous data with spatio-temporal dependence: Estimation and prediction

 \subsection{Pairwise likelihood inference}

 Suppose that we have observed $y_1,\ldots,y_n$ at the locations $s_1,\ldots,s_n$ and let $\theta$ be the vector of unknown parameters for the Weibull random process (\ref{def:reg-weibull}).
-The evaluation of the full likelihood for $\theta$ is impracticable for moderately large $n$.
-A computationally more efficient alternative \citep{Lindsay:1988,Varin:Reid:Firth:2011} combines the bivariate distributions of all possible distinct pairs of observations $(y_i,y_j)$.
+The evaluation of the full likelihood for $\theta$ is impracticable since, as outlined in Section 2, the multivariate density can be derived only in some special cases.
+A possible alternative \citep{Lindsay:1988,Varin:Reid:Firth:2011} combines the bivariate distributions of all possible distinct pairs of observations $(y_i,y_j)$.
 The weighted pairwise likelihood (WPL) function is given by

 where $f (y_i,y_j;\theta)$ is the bivariate densities of (\ref{def:reg-weibull}) and $c_{ij}$ are non-negative weights.
 The choice of cut-off weights, namely $c_{ij}= 1$ if $\|s_i-s_j\| \le \Delta$, and $0$ otherwise, for a positive value of $\Delta$, can be motivated by its simplicity and by observing that that dependence between observations which are distant is weak.
 Therefore, the use of all pairs may skew the information confined in pairs of near observations \citep{Davis:Yau:2011,Bevilacqua:Gaetan:2015}.